 Jennifer Lynn Walker has specialized in buying and selling both residential and multiplex properties since 2003.
 She’s built a strong network of specialist, to give her clients a seamless experience throughout the real estate journey.
 Founder of Montreal Real Estate Investor’s Group, and Jolly Green Homes.
 How can I help you today?

 Due diligence prevents unpleasant surprises

 Costs and conditions change dramatically from property to property so it’s important you do your research.
 Aside from the mortgage, your monthly costs include heating, electricity, fees (ie: condo fees), and taxes.
 Be sure you know what these will be.
-Other things to check out include the neighborhood’s crime rate, schools, right-of-ways, neighbors, environmental conditions, and traffic.
+Other things to check out include the neighbourhood’s crime rate, schools, right-of-ways, neighbours, environmental conditions, and traffic.
 Understand that buying a condo means you are buying part of the condo association and how it’s run.
 Get to know their budget, expenses, and upcoming projects.

 Buying within your means ensures you won’t be house-poor

 It may be tempting to buy your dream home at first but be mindful to not overstretch your finances.
 Living in a home that eats up more than its fair share of your monthly income is stressful.
 Instead, defer the dream and buy a house where you can build your equity.
 Then sell within five or 10 years when you are prepared for a larger house and mortgage.

 These can really add up.
 On average, there will be your notary cost, the inspection, adjustments at the time of sale, moving costs, and don’t forget land transfer fees, our Quebec “Welcome Tax” that can add up to thousands of dollars.